dendronhq/dendron-site/vault/dendron.contribute.spread-the-word.md

 - Like us on [Alternative To](https://alternativeto.net/software/dendron/about/)
 - Star on [Github](https://link.dendron.so/github)
-- Rate the extension in [vscode marketplace](https://link.dendron.so/vscode)
+- Rate the extension in [VS Code marketplace](https://link.dendron.so/vscode)
 - Recommend us on [Slant](https://www.slant.co/topics/4962/viewpoints/44/~personal-knowledge-base-apps~dendron)
 - Stack us on [Your Stack](https://yourstack.com/products/dendron)
 - Review us on [SAAS Hub](https://www.saashub.com/dendron-alternatives)